KNOCK-KNOCK-KNOCK. “Excuse me? I have dessert for you”.

 As I opened the door to find a staff member wheeling in surprise dessert (carrot cake from Ardea Steakhouse), I realized that impeccable service was at the core of what the staff at Nobu Cabo do best.
 My friend Brie and I had found ourselves outside of Ardea professing our love for the restaurant to the manager and telling him that we were so sad that we were too full for dessert.
 Immediately once we were back in our room, cozy in robes, he had sent someone up to deliver dessert.
 He must’ve realized that (once my tight-fitting pants were off) we would’ve regretted not trying the dessert before leaving.
 And he was right.

 Impeccable service is at the core of Nobu and the staff at Nobu Cabo do it best.
 Without compromise, they had zeroed in on my interests and made sure my stay was enjoyable.
 To the staff at Nobu Hotel Cabo, THANK YOU.
 And to anyone reading this trying to decide where to stay in Cabo, I highly recommend this incredible hotel.

-If you’re looking to spend a couple of days in Cabo, don’t miss: How to Spend a Weekend in Cabo
+If you’re looking to visit Cabo, don’t miss: